awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-retrieve-key-and-ips.md

-# Step 1: Retrieve the Cluster Public Key and Cluster Node IP Addresses<a name="load-from-host-steps-retrieve-key-and-ips"></a>
+# Step 1: Retrieve the cluster public key and cluster node IP addresses<a name="load-from-host-steps-retrieve-key-and-ips"></a>

 **To retrieve the cluster public key and cluster node IP addresses for your cluster using the console**